Treating your dog with love and care is easy – we do love our dogs after all!

 Here’s what to look for (and what to avoid) when shopping for senior dog food formulas:

 Chondroitin, Glucosamine, & Other Special Ingredients.
-As mentioned above, many senior dog food formulas will have additional ingredients such as glucosamine, chondroitin, and fish oils, that can help alleviate senior dog joint paint and maintain a healthy coat and digestion.
+As mentioned above, many senior dog food formulas will have additional ingredients such as glucosamine, chondroitin, and fish oils, that can help alleviate senior dog joint pain and maintain a healthy coat and digestion.
+While supplements can always be added to an existing food or added to your own DIY senior dog treat recipes, it can be more convenient to shop for a dog food that contains glucosamine already in the formula.

 Dry Food.
 While some dogs may be forced to resort to just wet food if their teeth are in really bad shape, it’s recommended to encourage your dog to eat dry food when possible, as dry food can reduce gum disease and control tartar build up.